NLnetLabs/rpki-doc/source/krill/ui.rst

 -----------------

-After successfully setting up the parent exchange, you are now running Delegated RPKI!
+After successfully setting up the parent exchange, you are now running Delegated RPKI.
 You can now start creating ROA for the resources you see in the pane on the right.

 .. figure:: img/krill-ui-roa-resources.png